Btan2/Q_Move/README.md

   - Optional modern style head-bob converted from Admer456's "Better View Bobbing" tutorial (https://gamebanana.com/tuts/12972).
   - Proper step climbing; no invisible ramps or other trickery used.
   - Trace function addon for collision shape casting (used for step detection).
-  - Jump hang to enable allow more forgiving jumping precision off ledges.
+  - Jump hang to allow more forgiving jumping precision off ledges.
   - More standard FPS features to be added to the project over time.

 # Current Issues
-  - 'move_and_slide' produces occasional buggy movement if the velocity is clipped at ANY point during the move.
-This is an ongoing issue with Godot at the moment.
   - Trace function is a little inefficient as certain collision shape casting methods will not return all of the required information for collision response.
-I have to use 3 different collision shape casts in order to retrieve the distance fraction, collision normal and position of the shape when it collides with something.
+Multiple casting methods are required in order to retrieve the distance fraction, collision normal and end position of the shape when it collides with something.
   - The controller will slowly slide down non-steep slopes.
+This issue is common with Godot.
   - Complex geometry hasn't been tested yet, only simple box shapes have been used so far.
-  - Slight collision jitters may occur when moving against two object surfaces that overlap one another.
   - The player can slowly move up steep slopes that they should otherwise slide down, although this was also prevalent in Half-Life and Quake so I might keep it in for prosterity.
 Moving along the base of steep slopes that connect with ground can cause small camera jitters.

 # License